 - Selected measures to gauge the success of the program/project.

-Deadlines: Applications for the AY 2023 are now open!
-All applications must be submitted by June 30th, 2022.
+Deadlines: Applications for the AY 2023 are now closed!
+The AY 2024 cycle will open again in the spring.
 Proposals selected to receive a grant may receive or full or partial grant, depending on feasibility and availability of funds.

 - Proposals that promote cross-campus, intergroup, and partnership approaches to support community-building.